pingidentity/pingone-authenticator-sample-app-android/README.md

 You should choose a **package name** for your application.
 A package name uniquely identifies your app on the device and in the Google Play Store.
 Generally, the package name of an app is in the format `com.example.myapp`, but it’s completely up to the developer to choose the name. *A package name is often referred to as an **applicationId***.
 For more information refer to [Android applicationId guidelines].

-To set up your application for work with push messages in Android refer to [Firebase project set-up guidelines].
-You should register your Android application with package name you've choose and download ```google-services.json``` file when prompted.
+To set up your application for work with push messages in Android, refer to [Firebase project set-up guidelines].
+You should register your Android application with the package name you choose, and download the ```google-services.json``` file when prompted.
-This file will be needed for proper installation further.
+This file will be needed in the installation

 ## Installation

-1. Clone this repository to Android Studio.
+1. Clone this repository in Android Studio.
-2. Go to the **app/build.gradle** file and update the **applicationId** value with your package name.
+2. In the **app/build.gradle** file update the **applicationId** value with your package name.
 For example:
 ```java
 android {
     defaultConfig {